retrocomputacion/retrobbs/readme.md

 ---
 # 6.1 The intro/login/logout sequences
-Once a connection with established and a supported client is detected/selected, the login/guest screen will be displayed.
+Once a connection is established and a supported client is detected/selected, the login/guest screen will be displayed.

 _Turbo56K_ compatible clients will enter into split screen mode and display the `splash` bitmap file found in the `bbsfiles` path preset.
 The user will then be asked if he wants to log in or continue as a guest.